 On October 18, 1998 Reverend Kenneth Ruppar was installed as our pastor.
 Pastor Ruppar had retired from his career as a U.S. Army Chaplain and accepted the call to be our third pastor.
 During his tenure, we reorganized our ministry teams, launched an annual craft fair, renovated our building, and consolidated our two worship services into one.

 Pastor Ruppar retired from the ministry and LCOS in May 2013.

 On March 14, 2015 Reverend Kathryn Pocalyko was ordained and installed as our fourth pastor.
-In 2021 Pastor Katie accepted a call to Living Faith Lutheran Church in Rockville, Maryland; her last service was October 10.
+In 2021 Pastor Katie accepted a call to Living Faith Lutheran Church in Rockville, Maryland; her last service at LCOS was October 10.